department-of-veterans-affairs/next-build/READMEs/testing.md

 This project can be tested for a11y compliance in several ways:

 - Individual Jest unit tests using jest-axe (see: `example_tests/06_accessibility_tests/index.test.jsx`).
-- Individual Cypress tests using cypress-axe. (see: `cypress/e2e/news-story.cy.js`).
+- Individual Playwright tests using Playwright-axe. (see: `playwright/tests/newsStory.spec.js`).
-  - Any individual test can call `cy.checkA11y()` to run a check against the current page.
-This must be called after a call to `cy.visit()`!
+  - Any individual test can call these commands to check a given page:
+    ```js
+    await injectAxe(page)
+    await checkA11y(page)
+    ```
-- A full site scan of all urls known to next-build (generated in the sitemap) using Cypress
+- A full site scan of all urls known to next-build (generated in the sitemap) using Playwright: `yarn test:playwright:a11y`

 The full scan will run (TKTK: some cadence, weekly?) in CI.
 You can run it manually after generating the sitemap with a few steps:

 1. `yarn export` to generate the static pages for the site
-2. `yarn postbuild` to generate the sitemap
+2. `yarn export:serve` to host the static pages locally
-3. `yarn test:cypress:a11y` to run the scan.
-This runs `cypress/e2e/a11y.cy.js` which loops over the sitemap and tests each page individually using `cypress-axe`.
+3. `yarn test:playwright:a11y` to run the scan.
+This runs `playwright/tests/a11y.spec.js` which loops over the sitemap and tests each page individually using `@axe-core/playwright`.